data-gymnasia/courses/content/numerical-computing/content.md

 ---
 > id: solution-7

-*Solution*.
-Outcomes can vary quite a bit, but you should find that the bignum operation typically takes 10-20 times as long.
+*Solution.* Outcomes can vary quite a bit, but you should find that the bignum operation typically takes 10-20 times as long.

 [Continue](btn:next)